-Young Tommy is seeing Angel Square through new eyes since his best friend's father was beaten up just because he's a Jew.
+Young Tommy is seeing Angel Square through new eyes since his best friend's father was beaten up just because he's Jewish.
 Brian Doyle brings his award-winning blend of humor and wisdom to bear in this mystery that confronts the issue of racial hatred.

 Long-listed for the Deutscher Jugendliteraturpreis 2001